Manter, KS Seed Farm Saved Thanks to Early Wildfire Alert from CivicReady

 A Community United in Recovery

-Today, the citizens of Manter and their neighbors in Stanton County and Baca, Colorado are focused on recovery.
+Today, the residents of Manter and their neighbors in Stanton County and Baca, Colorado are focused on recovery.

 “We’re holding a benefit to raise money to help replenish our firefighters’ equipment that was damaged in the Badger Hole Fire,” said Sipes.